Pen-Pal Passion Is Revived In Broadway's 'She Loves Me'

 (SOUNDBITE OF MUSIC)

-ELLIS: Well, it's different this time around than it was the first time around because we've done it once.
-There's a trust there.
-We were happy with how it all worked out the first time.
-So I'll go back to the first time I did it and remembering that it was not that experienced.
-It was my first Broadway show.

-But what I do remember with all of them, all three of them - and Jerry was alive at that time - it was a terrific collaboration.
+ELLIS: The first time I did it - and remembering that I was not that experienced, it was my first Broadway show - but what I do remember with all of them, all three of them - and Jerry was alive at that time - it was a terrific collaboration.
 And they showed me a great deal of respect.
-I just remember even at that time in my life thinking wow, these incredibly talented, you know, successful writers are actually just sitting down and we're collaborating.
+I just remember even at that time in my life thinking, wow, these incredibly talented, you know, successful writers are actually just sitting down and we're collaborating.

 GROSS: What did they tell you that you wouldn't have known just working on your own?

-ELLIS: He had a really good example of what happened this revival.
+ELLIS: We have a really good example of what happened at this revival.
 Sheldon came in during rehearsals when we were in the rehearsal room and watched some of the numbers and the scenes and he'd give a few notes.
 And it was all great, it was fine.
 Joe came in.
 He had not been in the rehearsal...

 GROSS: This is Joe Masteroff, who wrote the book.

-ELLIS: Jerry Masteroff, who wrote the book.
+ELLIS: Joe Masteroff, who wrote the book.
 And he had not been in.
 So I said please come in while we're tecking (ph).
-So he sat down, and we did a scene and then we did a number, "Tonight At Eight," where George is talking about meeting this dear friend for the first time.
+So he sat down, and we did a scene and then we did a number, "Tonight At Eight," where Georg is talking about meeting this dear friend for the first time.

 (LAUGHTER)

 ELLIS: And I was like, what?
-I can still get crushed.
-In that second, I said what, Joe?
-He said well, I'm sorry I'm saying that, you know, but it's just a gut thing that that's not correct for that character.
+I can still get crushed in a second.
+I said what, Joe?
+He said, well, I'm sorry I'm saying that, you know, but it's just a gut thing that that's not correct for that character.
 I was like OK, Joe, what do you mean?
 I'm thinking Joe, I've done this.
 You know, I did - I understand this piece.
-And what he said was so 100-percent right.
-I allowed Zach, as we were exploring George and the character - and he was - Zach was exploring being a little goofier in this song.
+And what he said was so 100 percent right.
+I had allowed Zach, as we were exploring Georg and the character - and he was - Zach was exploring being a little goofier in this song.
 And he was - he sort of fell on the floor and he was - sat on the counter and he twirled.
 And he did a lot of stuff.

 GROSS: Well, since you mentioned the song "Tonight At Eight," I thought we should hear it.
 And we do have a little snippet from the new revival.
 So we can hear that with the actor who you were talking about, Zachary Levi.
 And so this is the song "Tonight At Eight," when he's getting ready to meet this person who he basically found through a personal ad, and they've been corresponding anonymously.
 And he's planning to actually meet her tonight at 8.
 He's nervous and excited.
 Here's Zachary Levi from the new production of "She Loves Me."